vatesfr/xen-orchestra/docs/incremental_replication.md

 ### Job creation

-Create the Continuous Replication backup job, and leave it disabled for now.
+Create the Incremental Replication backup job, and leave it disabled for now.
 On the main Backup-NG page, copy the job's `backupJobId` by hovering to the left of the shortened ID and clicking the copy to clipboard button:

 ![](./assets/cr-seed-1.png)